Velko/8-bit-CPU/README.md

   run it in SSH session.
 No code editing nor compilation features, focused on debugger because it was fiddly to run the GTK version in remote session.
 It was quite hard to develop the Snake game demo without usable debugger UI.
 I had only a cmd-based one, which was not very convenient.
+* Implemented another emulator, this time in Rust.
+This is a high-performance one, nicknamed "Turbo".
+  It can be controlled using the same protocol as the Verilog-based emulator, so it can be used as a drop-in replacement.
+The performance difference is staggering - the Snake game does not have a chance to receive an input before the snake has ran into a wall.
+In Verilog emulator the game was playable, despite that it does not wait on any timers to slow down.

 [eater-net-8bit]: https://eater.net/8bit